Skip to main content

 Purpose

-The Principal Investigator (PI) will conduct a program of research focused on improving outcomes of students with or at risk for emotional and behavioral disorders (EBD) while participating in mentoring and training activities to develop knowledge and skills related to the friendships and social experiences of socially vulnerable youth, longitudinal social network methods and analyses, and grant management.
+The Principal Investigator (PI) conducted a program of research focused on improving outcomes of students with or at risk for emotional and behavioral disorders (EBD) while participating in mentoring and training activities to develop knowledge and skills related to the friendships and social experiences of socially vulnerable youth, longitudinal social network methods and analyses, and grant management.
 It is well documented that children with EBD experience difficulties with social skills in addition to other negative behavioral and academic outcomes.
 What is less understood is what friendships look like for these students, how friendships influence education outcomes, and what malleable classroom factors influence these friendships.
-This knowledge gap calls for descriptive studies of the peer relationships of students with and at risk for EBD.
-To address this gap, the PI will conduct a longitudinal study of students with or at risk for EBD in grades K–3 to examine (1) friendship formation, stability, and quality, (2) behavioral and academic outcomes linked to these friendships, and (3) malleable peer and teacher factors that may influence these friendships.
+This knowledge gap calls for descriptive studies of the peer relationships of students with or at risk for EBD.
+To address this gap, the PI conducted a longitudinal study of students with or at risk for EBD in grades K–3 to examine (1) friendship formation, stability, and quality, (2) behavioral and academic outcomes linked to these friendships, and (3) malleable peer and teacher factors that influence these friendships.

 Project Activities